code-kern-ai/bricks/extractors/python_functions/zipcode_extraction/README.md

-Extracts the zip code of a text using regex.
+This module extracts the zip codes from a text using regular expressions.
+All the valid zip codes format are located in `zip_codes.json` which is integrated with bricks.